What Is Spirituality?

-Spirituality means something different to everyone.
-For some, it's about participating in organized religion: going to a church, synagogue, mosque, and so on.
-For others, it's more personal—some people get in touch with their spiritual side through private prayer, yoga, meditation, quiet reflection, or even long walks.
+Spirituality can mean different things to different people.
+For some, it's primarily about participation in organized religion.
+For others, it's a non-religious experience that involves getting in touch with their spiritual selves through private prayer, yoga, meditation, quiet reflection, or time in nature.

 An instinct toward spirituality appears to be deeply ingrained in humans.
 People can't help but ask big questions—research shows that even declared skeptics can't stifle a sense that there is something greater than the physical world they see.